hexbus/ppebcr-docs/idedsr.md

 # Guide for IDE setup on the PPEB

-This sets up the PPEB to access a IDE drive image that defaults to DSK1 emulation.
+This sets up the PPEB to access a IDE drive image that defaults to DSK1 emulation.<br>
-This guide DOES NOT tell you how to actual use it.
+This guide DOES NOT tell you how to actual use it.<br>
 That can be found  [Here](hexbus.com/ti99geek/Projects/idedsr/idedsr.html#operation)  from the creator of the IDEDSR.